 - Coupons are one dollar each and these are what you will use to purchase food/drinks and get on rides.
 To play any of the games, you’ll have to purchase a Big Tex Game Card.
 You can find them at the booths and kiosks near the gaming areas.

-- Coupons can also be purchased online with your admission ticket and in person.
+- You can purchase your coupons online with your admission ticket or in-person.
 There are booths all across Fair Park if you run out and are looking to stay a bit longer.

-- There are 12 gates through which you can enter into Fair Park.
-For a full map, check out the 2022 Texas State Fair Visitor’s Guide.
+- There are 12 gates through which you can enter Fair Park.

-- There will be animal encounters, parades, and free live musical performances, as well as a chance to see the Budweiser Clydesdales, to drive a Corvette, and to witness a butter sculpture.
-See the official Visitor’s Guide for more information and a comprehensive list of all of the FREE, family-friendly activities going on during the 2022 Texas State Fair.
+- There will be animal encounters, parades, and free live musical performances.
+See the official Visitor’s Guide for more information and a comprehensive list of all of the FREE, family-friendly activities going on during the 2023 Texas State Fair.

-- Wednesday mornings (10am to 1pm) are sensory-friendly and there is even an itinerary available to help you make the most of these three hours at the Texas State Fair.
+- Wednesday mornings (10am to 1pm) are sensory-friendly!
+There is even an itinerary to help you make the most of these three hours at the Texas State Fair.
 The Midway will also have its lights and music/sounds turned off from noon until 1pm on Wednesdays.

 - There are days throughout the week offering various discounts on admission tickets, food/drinks, rides, and parkin.
 You can read more about them in our guide on how to save money at the Texas State Fair!

 We visited five major areas of Fair Park and several food vendors within each of those areas.
-We tried to be as accurate as possible in our descriptions of these areas to help you navigate the maps portrayed inside the official 2022 Texas State Fair guide.
+We tried to be as accurate as possible in our descriptions.
+Our hope is to help you navigate the maps portrayed inside the official 2023 Texas State Fair guide.

-If you enter Gate 4 or Gate 8 and walk straight ahead, you’ll end up walking along First Avenue where you’ll find tons of food stands, the Bud Light Stage, a lake with swan boats, and “cheep” beer at the Beer Barn.
-You’ll also find a bunch of picnic tables and games where you can win prizes!
+If you enter Gate 4 or Gate 8 and walk straight ahead, you’ll end up on First Avenue.
+You’ll find tons of food stands, the Bud Light Stage, this year’s NEW, life-sized dinosaur exhibit, and “cheep” beer at the Beer Barn.
+There are also picnic tables and games with prizes!

 - Fishbowl Cocktail at Gulf Coast Grill – While your group is waiting in line at the Beer Barn, consider sending someone to the Gulf Coast Grill for a Fishbowl Cocktail.
-Or order one after taking a ride in the swan boats.
 It is big enough that two people could easily share it.
-Keep in mind, the swan boats do cost coupons.

 The Grand Area